SungardAS/aws-services-federation/README.md

   > **AWS Region** and **AWS Account Number** in Lambda Function Uri, `arn:aws:apigateway:us-east-1:lambda:path/2015-03-31/functions/arn:aws:lambda:us-east-1:089476987273:function:${stageVariables.LambdaFunctionName}/invocations`

-After setting up the pipeline, there are a few steps you need to add
+After setting up the pipeline, there is a step you need to do

 - In the newly created role for CodeBuild, add below policy statement to upload the lambda code zip file in S3 bucket during building